foreverphoenix/the-phoenix-flavour/content/lotf/installation/_index.md

 ### MCM Instructions

 LOTF only has a handful of Mod Configuration Menus (MCMs).
-Presets are automatically applied for Immersive HUD and moreHUD so you don't need to edit anything manually.
+Presets are automatically applied so you don't need to edit anything manually.
 I strongly recommend not changing anything in the MCMs unless you have something specific in mind.

 There are some small tweaks and optional mods in LOTF.
 Find out more on the [Customisation](/lotf/customisation) page.